12093 views | 23 | Last updated on Jun 22, 2022 COVID-19

-If you have not had a COVID-19 vaccination, the United States Centers for Disease Control and Prevention (CDC) recommends that you quarantine for 7 – 10 days after you arrive in the U.S. This is a recommendation, not a rule.
+Travelers arriving in Texas are not required by law to quarantine or self-isolate.
+This is true for travelers who arrive in Texas from other U.S. states or from a foreign country.
+If you have not had a COVID-19 vaccination, the CDC recommends that you quarantine for a full 5 days after you arrive in the U.S. This is a recommendation, not a legal requirement.

 For more information on travel during the COVID-19 pandemic, please see the Immigration & Travel page of our COVID-19 & Texas Law guide.